Nigel Slater: For the love of food

 His story resonated with many, with Nigel telling of the wrenching grief of losing his mum, his difficult relationship with his father and subsequent stepmother, and his awareness of his own homosexuality.

 “When I first wrote the autobiography, I thought no one would be interested.
 But I got so many letters and emails from people who had been in those situations and could relate to it.
 Many people lose a parent, either they have passed away or through divorce.
-There are lots of kids who have someone they love and suddenly they are no longer there.
-In those days, and particularly at that age, you are bottling everything up.”
+There are lots of kids who have someone they love and suddenly they are no longer there.”

 “People are much better now when it comes to talking about their feelings.
 But back then it just wasn’t the done thing,” says Nigel.
 Along with the food nostalgia – grilled grapefruit, Arctic Roll and jam tarts, some of his reflections are heart-breaking.
 They also caused some controversy with surviving family members who disputed his side of the story.
 Does he have any regrets about laying himself – and others, as he perceived them to be – out so openly?

-With the success of the film and now the play, Nigel has had a constant reminder of his life as it plays out on the stage.
+With the success of the film and now the play, Nigel has had a constant reminder of his life.
 Is it painful to watch?
-“I’ve seen it enough times now that maybe I should feel differently but when you are watching someone playing your mum or yourself on stage it is emotional.
+“I’ve seen the play enough times now that maybe I should feel differently but when you are watching someone playing your mum or yourself on stage it is emotional.
 It is so tactile, you could put you hand out and touch these characters.
 There are some sad moments, and times I don’t want to be reminded of.
 But equally there are moments that are so joyous and so happy I could watch them over and again.”

 Nigel has had some involvement in the play although he is quick to point out that he was confident early on to leave it in the hands of director Jonnie Riordan and writer Henry Filloux-Bennett.
 “They got the story and the spirit of it.
 Theatre is obviously not my world but it has been an exciting and dazzling thing to do.”